hooman-faily/Final-Project/README.md

         Variables need to be in var.css file.
         Use the same naming format that you have in Figma.

-Create an individual HTML, and CSS file fpr each component.
+Create an individual HTML, and CSS file for each component.
     Example:
         btn.css, and btn.html